…I’m not very interesting, but…

 I was thoroughly disappointed.

-I had thought the Cancun was some kind of holy paradise.
+I had thought that Cancun was some kind of holy paradise.

 Now I knew better.